Safety

 • Injection site reactions were mild to moderate in severity and did not lead to treatment discontinuation

-• The majority occurred within 24 hours after administration and resolved spontaneously
+• The majority of injection site reactions occurred within 24 hours after administration and resolved spontaneously

 • Most injection site reactions occurred during the first treatment cycle, and the incidence of injection site reactions decreased with each subsequent cycle

-In clinical trials, hypersensitivity reactions, including rash, angioedema, and dyspnea were observed in patients treated with VYVGART Hytrulo or VYVGART.
+In clinical trials, hypersensitivity reactions, including rash, angioedema, and dyspnea were observed in patients treated with VYVGART Hytrulo or VYVGART for IV infusion.
 Urticaria was also observed in patients treated with VYVGART Hytrulo.
-Hypersensitivity reactions were mild or moderate, occurred within one hour to three weeks of administration.1,2
+Hypersensitivity reactions were mild or moderate and occurred within one hour to three weeks of administration.1,2

 Pregnancy registry information1,2